Padi, Chennai: Main spots in Padi

 Britannia Industries are some of the industries in this area.
-These industries provide major employment to people living in Padi and nearby areas, such as Korattur, Ambattur, Mogapair, Anna Nagar, Thirumangalam, Villivakkam, Kolathur, and ICF.
+These industries provide major employment to people living in Padi and nearby areas, such as Korattur, Ambattur, Mogappair, Anna Nagar, Thirumangalam, Villivakkam, Kolathur, and ICF.

 There are also a few BPO companies operating from this area.

-The Ambit IT Park, Price Info Park, Kochar and HCL Compaines are located Ambattur Industrial Estate.
+The Ambit IT Park, Kosmo One, Price Info Park, Kochar and HCL companies are located Ambattur Industrial Estate.

 Retail giant of Chennai, Saravana stores recently opened a 10-storey store opposite to TVS Lucas.

 The nearest Railway Station is at Korattur and Villivakkam.